AbdulWahab740/Neuro-Critics-AI/README.md

 * **Query a pre-built knowledge base** on specified neurological topics.
 * **Upload and dynamically analyze PDF research papers** for critique or specific information extraction.
+* **Ask about any images content in PDF papers**.
+It will let you know what is in that image.
 * Engage in a conversational interface that intelligently decides whether to retrieve information from the uploaded PDF or the general knowledge base based on the query context.

 This application provides a powerful way to interact with complex scientific literature, offering quick summaries, critical insights, and relevant background information directly within your browser.